ManageIQ/manageiq-design/UX/ui-service/MyServices/design.md

 * Individual resources will be listed as links so users can drill down to a specific resource details view.
 ![Image of Detail View for a Resource.](img/Services-ResourceDetails.png)
 * **Research** Determine actions available for resources.
 Should these be listed within the standard button groups?
+* Relationships will be the next section after Resources.
+Child Services will be listed as links here and will bring the user to the Child Service Summary View.

 #### Service Details - Summary View - Ansible Services
 * For Ansible services, the next section under the properties will be the results and standard out.